LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/many-times-the-truth.md

 of what you expected

-but as well, not to little,
+but as well, not too little,

 it usually lies in the middle